Showing posts with label Lost Baggage. Show all posts

 How to Claim Damaged Baggage with Air India

 2. Complete a PIR Form: Fill out a Property Irregularity Report.
+This is the essential document for any claim and must be completed at the airport.

 How to Claim Damaged Baggage with IndiGo